hackerb9/vt340test/locator/locator.md

 ReGIS mouse tracking can be configured to work in either _1-shot mode_ which request a single location or _multimode_ which keeps sending mouse data until it is turned off.
 The following scripts test those modes.
-One-shot is quite simple to use.
+One-shot is quite simple to use and allows arrows keys to move the grapics input cursor.

 * [locator1shot.sh][]